 Planning a trip to Cancun?
 Most people visiting this idyllic beach city use it as an adventure base for discovering lagoons and caves, and exploring the temples of the Mayans.
 It’s also a great spot to indulge in the world-renowned vacation resorts and embrace the vibrant beach strip.

 Whatever your reason for visiting the Mexican City of Cancun, this dynamic region offers visitors an action-packed beach style holiday.
-So whether you are spending 3, 4, or even 5 days in Cancun — this guide is for you.
+So whether you’re wondering what to do in Cancun for 3 days, 4, or even 5 days — this guide is for you.

 For this Cancun itinerary, 5 days is enough to see the best of the city.
 We will look at the best activities and places of interest on the peninsula to ensure a fun-filled Caribbean getaway that will leave you feeling listful of sunshine-filled days, salty beaches and sandy shoes.